vigetlabs/jquery.transport/readme.md

 ## Usage

-jQuery.Tube looks for the following pattern in a `data-tube` attribute of an html element:
+jQuery.Tube looks for the following pattern in a `data-transport` attribute of an html element:

 ```